muratkeremozcan/ui-testing-best-practices/sections/advanced/reaching-ui-state.md

 Pro: not having to click-navigate saves time in tests and saves effort in test maintenance.

-Con: this technique ignores the user e2e way of clicking through the application.
+Con: this technique ignores the user E2E way of clicking through the application.
 Make sure you have at least one workflow in any other test that covers the same workflow of click-navigation to ensure that click-navigation functionality is regression-proof.
-Usually click-navigation could be a test of its own; and when setting up state in other tests, you do not repeat the ui-test that is already covered elsewhere.
+Usually click-navigation could be a test of its own; and when setting up state in other tests, you do not repeat the UI-test that is already covered elsewhere.
 The thought pattern is analogous to login; if you do UI-login in one test, in the others you can implement programmatic login which is both fast and cost effective.

 <br/><br/>

 ### Application actions

 Cypress gives complete control of your application.
-You can bypass the page object abstraction layer (which is detached from you application) access the UI directly via `cy.get()` , have access to the API and database, and even access the source code.
+You can bypass the page object abstraction layer (which is detached from your application) access the UI directly via `cy.get()` , have access to the API and database, and even access the source code.

+Application actions are shortcuts that allows to access internal utilities in order to save time.
+A simple example could be a `cy.signup()` custom command that goes to the registration form and invokes directly the callback of the registration form instead of filling the form and clicking the registration button.

 Component testing is an experimental feature in Cypress as of version 4.7.0, albeit some of the functionality is available.
 Refer to component testing articles under tools section for experiments with React and Storybook on this topic.